Editors Choice

 EDS is a genetic connective tissue disorder that affects the body’s ability to produce collagen in all its forms.
 However, the severity of symptoms across the 13 subtypes varies dramatically.
 Hypermobile EDS, a common form, causes joint hypermobility, chronic pain, gastrointestinal distress, and frequent dislocations.
 These symptoms are undoubtedly life-altering, but they are not immediately life-threatening.
 Vascular EDS, on the other hand, is a condition in which the walls of the arteries, intestines, and uterus can spontaneously rupture, often without warning, and the outcome – without correct and speedy intervention – can be fatal.

 For patients with VEDS, life is precarious.
 A seemingly routine day can turn fatal with the rupture of a major blood vessel.
-The median life expectancy of those with VEDS is between 48 and 51 years, with many patients dying from catastrophic internal bleeding in their 20s and 30s.
+The median life expectancy of those with VEDS is between 48 and 51 years, with many patients dying from catastrophic internal bleeding in their 20s and 30s or even younger.
 When VEDS patients arrive at the emergency room, their symptoms—such as abdominal pain or chest discomfort—are too often misdiagnosed.
 Without the immediate realization that these patients are experiencing vascular events, the consequences are usually fatal.

 Yet, the fact that VEDS is listed as a “subtype” of EDS may be one reason emergency room physicians are not diagnosing these cases correctly or not engaging with urgency.
 By classifying VEDS under the same scroll-down subtype as other EDS forms, its severity can be overlooked.
 Medical professionals might be familiar with the musculoskeletal manifestations of hEDS.
 Still, they may not be fully aware of the life-threatening risks that VEDS patients confront daily.
 This lack of awareness or confusion can lead to misdiagnosis, mistreatment, and (preventable) death.